RTÉ Pulse

-RTÉ Pulse is an electronic dance music station from Raidió Teilifís Éireann (RTÉ), Ireland's national broadcaster.
-It plays a varied mix of dance music, with a small number of shows covering RnB.
-It started broadcasting in April 2008, but had an official launch alongside its sister services on 1 December 2008.
+RTÉ Pulse was an electronic dance music station from Raidió Teilifís Éireann (RTÉ), Ireland's national broadcaster.
+It played a varied mix of dance music, with a small number of shows covering R&B. It started broadcasting in April 2008, but had an official launch alongside its sister services on 1 December 2008.

-It broadcasts on Saorview, Ireland's free-to-air DTT service in Ireland, as well as on Virgin Media cable television and over the Internet.
+It broadcast on Saorview, Ireland's free-to-air DTT service in Ireland, as well as on Virgin Media cable television and over the Internet.
 Until 31 March 2021, the service also broadcast on DAB via the RTÉ Multiplex 1.